misiektoja/xbox_monitor/README.md

 # xbox_monitor

-xbox_monitor is a Python script which allows for real-time monitoring of Xbox Live players activity.
+xbox_monitor is a Python tool which allows for real-time monitoring of Xbox Live players activities.

 ## Features

 - Real-time tracking of Xbox Live users gaming activity (including detection when user gets online/offline or played games)
 - Basics statistics for user activity (how long in different states, how long played game, overall time and number of played games in the session etc.)
 - Email notifications for different events (player gets online/away/offline, starts/finishes/changes game, errors)
-- Saving all user activity with timestamps to the CSV file
+- Saving all user activities with timestamps to the CSV file
 - Built-in OAuth2 authentication
 - Possibility to control the running copy of the script via signals